 While still a major user of Ruby and Rails, Twitter has gradually been moving more and more of its stack to Java and Scala.
 InfoQ spoke to Twitter engineer Evan Weaver to find out more.
 13

 InfoQ examines how Azul's collector works, and explores some techniques you can use to test the impact of garbage collection in your applications.

 InfoQ caught up with Charles Nutter to talk about the state of JRuby: the 1.5 release, Ahead of Time compilation, and what's coming up in 1.6 and with features in Java 7.

-Java 7 is looking to improve support for dynamic languages using the Java Virtual Machine for their runtime environment.
-John Rose has been leading a project to explore some options, and JSR 292 will standardise some of this work for Java 7.
-InfoQ takes a look at the problems JSR 292 solves, and talks to JRuby lead Charles Nutter to find out more about InvokeDynamic in practice.
+Java 7 aims to improve support for dynamic languages through JSR 292.
+InfoQ takes a detailed look at the problems JSR 292 solves, and talks to JRuby lead Charles Nutter about JSR 292 in practice.
+5

 This article presents one developer's approach to dealing with the "fiendishly hard" OSGi issue of service dynamics.
 The basic problem is described and two different solutions are proposed.
 2

 Smalltalk, a language that has had a big influence on Ruby, is making a comeback.
 We take a look at the current situation and talk to Randal L. Schwartz about Smalltalk.
 5